Sunburn Timeline: The Stages of Sunburn Healing, Hour by Hour

 What to do

-• Religious SPF on the previously-burned skin.
+- Religious SPF on the previously-burned skin.
 The new skin is photosensitive for weeks.
-Use a broad-spectrum mineral sunscreen — our SPF 30 mineral sunscreen uses 16.6% non-nano zinc oxide and blends in without the chalky white cast of older mineral formulas.
+Use a broad-spectrum mineral sunscreen — our SPF 30 mineral sunscreen uses 21.6% non-nano zinc oxide and blends in without the chalky white cast of older mineral formulas.
+(New to mineral SPF?
+Start with what tallow sunscreen actually is.)

 The pigmentation question